L30ZMine/rugplay-logger-and-gui/README.md

 - `rugplay-logger.py`: Logs live trades from Rugplay's public WebSocket into `rugplay_trades.log`
 - `rugplay_gui.py`: Lets you search, filter, and sort trades from the log file
 - make sure to put both in the same directory
+- it runs till infity (technically 24 days, but this should suffice)

 - Color-coded:
   - 🟩 BUY = green